rndmorris/Salis-Arcana/docs/enhancements.md

 Wand caps & wand rods will show information about their vis capacity & discount in their tooltips.

+## Show Hints for Unknown Aspects in Research Table

+**Config option:** `researchTableAspectHints`

+Hovering over an unknown aspect inside the Research Table will show a tooltip with a hint about where you can find it.

 # Enhancements - Infusion

 ## Config option: `useStabilizerRewrite`